aimms/documentation/webui/time-zone-setting.rst

         "%c%y-%m-%d %H %TZ(webui::WebApplicationTimeZone)|\"\"|\" DST\"|"
     endif;

-``webui::ApplicationMinuteTimeSlotFormat`` is define as, and the format is displayed up to the minute.
+``webui::ApplicationMinuteTimeSlotFormat`` is define as follows (and the resulting format is displayed up to the minute):

 .. code::